2003 Chinese Jia-A League: Overview

-Also within the season Chongqing Lifan F.C. were relegated at the end of the campaign.
+Also within the season, Chongqing Lifan were relegated at the end of the campaign.
 However, they were allowed to remain within the division for next season when they bought Yunnan Hongta's registration and merged the two clubs together.
-While at the end of the campaign saw the loss of August 1st football club who were relegated and decided to disband at the end of the season.
+This season also saw the loss of August 1st football club who were relegated and decided to disband at the end of the season.
 The club who were the sport branch of the People's Liberation Army had been in existence for over fifty years and were one of the most successful clubs in Chinese history during the amateur era.
 However, because all the players had to be active military members and paid accordingly made it impossible for them to compete with the other clubs who were now also paying professional wages to their players, which also saw the club struggle within the professional era and lead to the clubs disbandment.